Frequently Asked Question about Zakat

 With so little time left in the holy month of Ramadan, Muslims all over the world have started crunching zakat numbers.
 However, calculating zakat is not as easy as it might sound to some.
 There are ambiguities and technicalities which can have the better of a beginner at first.
-In this discussion, we are going to answer some of the most frequently asked questions about zakat in 2022.
-If you are one of those who are planning to pay zakat a bit early this year, this discussion is exactly what you need to read till the very end.
+In this discussion, we are going to answers the most frequently asked zakat questions.
+If you are one of those who are planning to pay zakat a bit early this year, these zakat questions are exactly what you need to read till the very end.

 1- What is Nisab?